 - Did the number of occupants in your home change?

 Were there any additional occupants?
 Did anyone from the household spend more time at home than usual?
-It's important to explore whether occupancy could have contributed to increased household activity, resulting in increased space heating or hot water consumption.
+It's important to explore whether occupancy could have contributed to increased household activity, resulting in increased space heating, hot water consumption or water usage.